openeuropa/oe_content/modules/oe_content_tender/README.md

 # OpenEuropa Call for tenders Content

-This module provides the corporate "Call for tenders" (oe_tender) content type.
+This module provides the corporate "Call for tenders" (oe_call_tenders) content type.

 ## Installation